 - Submit official transcripts (in English) of all previously completed undergraduate and graduate course work,

-- Have prior study or professional experience in computer programming and statistics, and
+- Have prior study or professional experience in computer programming or complete bridge courses as required and

 - Submit a minimum of two recommendations from individuals who are well-qualified to assess the applicant’s potential for success.